quii/learn-go-with-tests/math.md

 The circumference of the circle is made of points on the grid - more coordinates.
-The x and y components of each of these coordinates form a triangle, the hypotenuse of which is always 1 - the radius of the circle
+The x and y components of each of these coordinates form a triangle, the hypotenuse of which is always 1 (i.e. the radius of the circle).

 ![picture of the unit circle with a point defined on the circumference](math/images/unit_circle_coords.png)